Ayodhya should manifest finest of our traditions, developmental transformations: PM Modi | Entertainment

 The prime minister pointed out that developmental works in Ayodhya will continue in the foreseeable future and stressed that at the same time, the momentum towards heralding Ayodhya to this next leap of progress must begin now.

-''It is our collective endeavor to celebrate the identity of Ayodhya and keep its cultural vibrancy alive through innovative ways,'' Modi said.
+''It is our collective endeavour to celebrate the identity of Ayodhya and keep its cultural vibrancy alive through innovative ways,'' Modi said.

 The way Lord Ram had the ability to bring people together, the development works of Ayodhya should be guided by a spirit of healthy public participation, especially by the youth, Modi said.